Virtual Icebreakers to Use in Remote Meetings

 You Can Continue to Build the Team Working From Home

 Are you looking for virtual icebreakers that you can use with your team at a time when employees are likely to avoid the office?
-During periods of stress like the coronavirus pandemic, employees want to work from home and telework with their virtual teams.
+During periods of stress like an economic and public health crisis, employees want to work from home and telework with their virtual teams.
 This is completely understandable when, alternatively, they could increase their risk of catching the disease and spreading it by going to work.

 Virtual Icebreakers Help Build Relationships